loomio/loomio-coop-handbook/README.md

 ## Loomio Co-op Handbook

-The Loomio Cooperative is based in Aotearoa New Zealand.

 We build software for collaborative decision making, used by thousands of organisations and communities around the world.